Trial Accounts

 Note

-All future costs (for consuming credits and storing data) will be charged to the credit card on file at the end of each billing cycle (typically monthly).
+Unused balances expire when the trial period ends, at which time costs (for consuming credits and storing data) are charged to the credit card on file at the end of each billing cycle (typically monthly).

 For pricing details, see the pricing page (on the Snowflake website).